nitr-dimple/Leetcode-solution/Queue/Implement Queue Using Stacks/README.md

 - push the element to stack s2

 <br>
-For pop operations:
+For Dequeue operations:

 - if stack s1 is not empty, pop elements from s2 to s1 until s1 is not empty.
 - pop element from stack s1.